 Here's how to install Kali NetHunter on any Android device

 Kali NetHunter is a popular open-source Android ROM penetration testing platform.
 The developers behind the ROM made it so it would work on Google’s older Nexus smartphones, along with older OnePlus phones and some older Samsung Galaxy phones.

-However, some enterprising users have found a way to install Kali NetHunter on most Android devices.
-Keep in mind this method is very unofficial so you will be installing this program on your phone at your own risk.
+However, some enterprise users have found a way to install Kali NetHunter on most Android devices.
+Keep in mind this method is very unofficial, so you will be installing this program on your phone at your own risk.

 Prepare your phone ahead of time

-Before you download and install Kali NetHunter on your Android device, it has to be rooted with a program like SuperSu.
+Before you download and install this ROM on your Android device, it has to be rooted with a program like SuperSu.
 You also have to have the BusyBox app installed from the Google Play Store.
 You should also have lots of free storage on your Android device available.
-Finally, custom ROMs like CM12.
-CM12.1, and CM13 are a good thing to have ready to go as well, but are not absolutely required.
+Finally, custom ROMs like CM12, CM12.1, and CM13 are good to have ready to go, but are not a requirement.